kennyphan02/Coding-Notes/Heaps.md

 	- Max-Heap
 		- The root node must be the greatest among all nodes.
 Every value of a parent node is also greater than its child nodes
 	- Min-Heap
+		- The root node must be the smallest among all nodes.
+Every value of a parent node is also smaller than its child smalls